fourTheorem/slic-starter/README.md

 ## Who is behind it?

 SLIC Starter is open source and contributions are welcome from everyone.
 It was started by the team at [fourTheorem](https://fourtheorem.com), also the authors of the book, [AI as a Service](https://www.aiasaservicebook.com/), a [Manning publication](https://www.manning.com/books/ai-as-a-service) on Serverless, AI-enabled applications.

+## Other Resources

+There are many other amazing resources to help you get started, learn and evolve your Serverless practice.
+Here are a few recommendations!

+- [Serverless Stack Tutorial](https://serverless-stack.com/) - A really well-crafted, step-by-step tutorial covering many best practices
+- [AWS Serverless Airline Booking](https://github.com/aws-samples/aws-serverless-airline-booking) - A complete web application built on Serverless AWS with Amplify and GraphQL.
+The Twitch videos covering the architecture and build of this project are available [here on YouTube](https://www.youtube.com/watch?v=qBN98Co_0aw&list=PLhr1KZpdzukcYWC1xD-vidMZf2uilGkor&index=7)

 ## Troubleshooting